SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

         <#code to execute if condition is true#>
     }

-When an if statement has the first form, the *condition* expression is evaluated and, if it evaluates to ``true``, the code inside the opening and closing braces of the if statement is executed.
+..
+NOTE: Original prose: When an if statement has the first form,
+    the *condition* expression is evaluated and, if it evaluates to ``true``, the code inside the opening and closing braces of the if statement is executed.
     If it evaluates to ``false``, the program is finished executing the if statement.

 The second form of the if statement provides an additional *else clause* (introduced by the ``else`` keyword) and is used for executing one part of code when the condition is true